Skip to main content

 WARNINGS

-• DO NOT attempt to operate the Generator before thoroughly reading this User’s Manual.
+• Do not attempt to operate the Generator before thoroughly reading this User’s Manual.
 It is vital that the operating instructions for the equipment be read, understood, and followed properly.
 For future reference, retain this User’s Manual in a convenient, readily accessible place.

-• To avoid risk of electric shock, Generator must only be connected to supply mains with protective earth.
+• To avoid risk of electric shock, the Generator must only be connected to supply mains with protective earth.

 • Do not remove the cover of the Generator.
 Removal of the cover may result in injury and/or damage to the Generator.